rsthakur83/servian/README.md

 ![environment-variable.png](images/environment-variable.png)
 I have added the below variables using Circleci WebUI due to security reasons because some variables contains secret values such as aws access key & access key id, github token which we don't want to show in github repo.

 - **GITHUB_TOKEN**: Configure the github token by choosing the option personal access tokens from the github setting -> then developer setting -> Personal access tokens.
-This token will be used to create the release on the repo.
+This token will be used to create the release in the repo.

 - **app_artifact_bucket**: Choose the unique name of S3 bucket otherwise build stage will fail so make sure this bucket name do not exist before.
 This bucket will be used to store the build stage artifact.